 Lifting & Storing of Tubers

 Dahlia tubers should not be lifted until after a frost.
 They should be cut down to 6ins from soil level and carefully dug up.
 Take care not to damage the crown as it is from this point that next year’s shoots emerge.

 Tubers should be dried and it is advisable to stand them upside down in order to allow moisture in the stems to drain away.
-They should be dusted with yellow sulphur and put in wooden boxes, packed with dry peat, vermiculite, straw or even newspaper to stop them drying out.
-Keep in a frost-free place.
+Ideally, they should be put in wooden boxes, packed with vermiculite, straw or even newspaper to stop them drying out and kept in a frost-free place.
 Most garden sheds and garages are not frost proof.
 They should not be kept in too warm a place as they will shrivel or a cold damp situation where they will rot.
-It is advisable to examine tubers several times in the winter and if any trace of rot is found the infected part should be cut away and the wound dusted with yellow sulphur.
+It is advisable to examine tubers several times in the winter and if, any trace of rot is found, they should be treated with a protection fungicide.